kubernetes/website/content/en/docs/concepts/storage/persistent-volumes.md

 the kube-apiserver, kube-controller-manager.
 Also, you must enable the `CrossNamespaceVolumeDataSource` feature gate for the csi-provisioner.

-Enabling the `CrossNamespaceVolumeDataSource` feature gate allow you to specify a namespace in the dataSourceRef field.
+Enabling the `CrossNamespaceVolumeDataSource` feature gate allows you to specify a namespace in the dataSourceRef field.

 {{< note >}}